rayala30/rayala30/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
 My name is Rafael Ayala.
-I am a new and aspiring software developer with a background in Architecture.
-I'm currently attending the Tech Elevator Java Development bootcamp.
-I'm looking to start and collaborate on new projects as I continue my coding journey.
+I am an experienced New York-based Architect with expertise in architectural design, construction, BIM, 3D Modeling, and computational design.
+I am transitioning into software engineering to create innovative solutions that transform industries and enhance user experiences.
+I am passionate about cutting-edge software development and its potential to revolutionize the built environment.